-The two-day seminar is organized by the Johan Skytte Institute of Political Studies of the University of Tartu.
+The three-day seminar is organized by the Johan Skytte Institute of Political Studies of the University of Tartu.
 This event is part of a series of events under the project "30 years After the Fall of the Berlin Wall – Shared Experiences, Common Challenges” organized with the support of the Embassy of the Federal Republic of Germany in Tallinn.

 The seminar constitutes an opportunity for researchers and practitioners from very different disciplinary areas to debate and fruitfully discuss potential future practical and conceptual scenarios that might characterize the region in the years to come.
 It has also the ambition to shed light on the short- and mid-term evolution of the crisis in terms of bilateral relations (i.e. stabilization, normalization, and frozen conflict) and its impact on the nature of the EU-Russia relations.
 This year’s edition of the event will devote specific attention to the role played, in this context, by Europe’s resurging populism(s) and centrifugal forces as well as their transitive connection with Moscow.